sdr-x/sdr-x.github.io/_posts/2014-05-29-Some efforts and tools on GPS signal replay (GPS重放模拟).md

 Some efforts were put on replaying GPS signal, but it is only partially successful, not fully successful.
 Some tools/scripts, as side products, are useful.
 Learn many things from here: [http://www.aholme.co.uk/GPS/Main.htm](http://www.aholme.co.uk/GPS/Main.htm)

+**WARNING：DO NOT SEND ANY REAL GPS SIGNAL.
+USE CHAMBER AND CLOSE-LOOP CABLE!
+MAKE SURE ALL YOUR OPERATIONS ARE LEGAL!**

 Get codes, program and sample GPS signals here: [https://github.com/JiaoXianjun/GNSS-GPS-SDR](https://github.com/JiaoXianjun/GNSS-GPS-SDR)

 To build the C program "gps_test" (front part of software GPS receiver) after you get the whole repo: